debrup-sarkar/Linear-Regression-using-Metropolis-Hastings/README.md

 # Linear Regression using Metropolis Hastings Algorithm

 The Metropolis-Hastings algorithm is a **Markov Chain Monte Carlo (MCMC)** method used for sampling from a probability distribution, particularly useful for estimating parameters in Bayesian inference problems.
 It iteratively proposes new samples based on a proposal distribution, accepting or rejecting them based on an acceptance ratio calculated from the likelihood of the proposed and current samples.

 ## The model
 $\huge{y = ax + b + \epsilon} $
 $\huge{\epsilon \sim N(0, \sigma^{2})}$

 ## The algorithm
+The the algorithm for parameter estimation by this method has been explained in Bayesian filtering and smoothing by Särkkä and Svensson [1].
 * Initialize the point $\\mathbf{\theta}_{0}$ from an arbitrary initial distribution.
 * For $i = 1, 2, \ldots, N$, do:
   * Sample a candidate point $\theta$ from a proposal distribution:\